 - 5.1 The Parish of Claverdon is washed over by the West Midlands Green Belt.
-The Core Strategy examined the need for employment land across the District but did not identify any land within Claverdon parish for such development or any very special circumstances for the release of Green Belt land for employment opportunities. - 5.2 As a consequence of this, only applications for commercial use will be considered for the Neighbourhood Area, providing the openness of the Green Belt is preserved. - 5.3 There is also a need to improve transport links to and from the village and traffic calming measures on the A4189. - 5.4 The objective of this Plan is therefore to protect and enhance existing employment opportunities and promote new opportunities commensurate with the Green Belt status of the parish.
+The Core Strategy examined the need for employment land across the District but did not identify any land within Claverdon parish for such development or any exceptional circumstances to amend the boundary of the Green Belt land for employment opportunities. - 5.2 As a consequence of this, only applications for commercial use will be considered for the Neighbourhood Area, providing it meets Green Belt policy. - 5.3 There is also a need to improve transport links to and from the village and traffic calming measures on the A4189. - 5.4 The objective of this Plan is therefore to protect and enhance existing employment opportunities and promote new opportunities commensurate with the Green Belt status of the parish.